julien-mrty/APP5_Web_Development/web_app_frontend/README.md

 This template should help get you started developing with Vue 3 in Vite.

+Custom Rules: Modify the rules in .eslintrc as needed for your project requirements.
+Auto-fixing Issues: Run npm run lint:fix locally to fix issues before committing code.

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur).